flagpatch/credd/README.md

 <br><br>
 # Working on:
 <br>
-Credd API! 👀 I plan to make some features auto workable with the api, and maybe even allow more cool stuff.2
+Credd API! 👀 I plan to make some features auto workable with the api, and maybe even allow more cool stuff.
 <br>
 Decimal to binary converter
 <br>